burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 ### Make a Query

 The main pane of your graph will be empty at this point.
 You can submit queries by typing them into the form in the middle of the top menu bar.
-You will then need to click '>' to visualise the graph.
+You will then need to click '>' (or *Enter*) to visualise the graph.
 For example:

 ```graql